When looking to buy recumbent exercise bikes …

 In other words what you want to spend does limit the features you can expect.

-Fortunately it is possible to get a good solid light to moderately hard in regards to resistance by spending up to $200.
-My list of the best under $200 recumbent bikes can be found here.
+Fortunately it is possible to get a good solid light to moderately hard in regards to resistance with an economical bike.

 When you move up in price range you get better features and easier to use bike – in particular the adjustment of the seat is easier – although you still need to be off the bike to make the adjustment.
 You can also get pre-set programs and workout tracking.